asmuth/clip/README.md

 ===========

 **metricd** is a lightweight daemon for real-time metrics collection, storage and visualization.
-It allows you capture measurements and build beautiful real-time dashboards within minutes.
+It allows you to capture measurements and build beautiful real-time dashboards within minutes.

 Documentation: [fnordmetric.io](http://fnordmetric.io/)